robflaherty/jquery-annotated-source/readme.md

 One solution is an "annotated source" (seen in libraries like [Underscore.js](http://documentcloud.github.com/underscore/docs/underscore.html) and [Backbone.js](http://documentcloud.github.com/backbone/docs/backbone.html)), which makes source code much more accessible by making the accompanying comments easier to read.

 Wouldn't it be nice if we had an annotated source for jQuery?
-Thanks to [@jashkenas](https://github.com/jashkenas)'s [Docco](http://jashkenas.github.com/docco/) tool, creating annotated source documentation is easy peasy lemon squeezy.
+Thanks to [@jashkenas](https://github.com/jashkenas)'s [Docco](http://jashkenas.github.com/docco/) tool, creating annotated source documentation is easy.

 I've gotten things started.
 If you're a jQuery nerd that knows the jQuery internals well and would like to help out, please fork and submit pull requests with your edits.
 The goal is to add documentation where comments are missing and replace terse comments with more readable, more natural language.

-You can check it out **[here](http://robflaherty.github.com/jquery-annotated-source/)**.
+You can check it out **[here](https://robflaherty.github.io/jquery-annotated-source/)**.

 Questions/Comments?
 Hit up the Issues tab or find me on the Twitters at [@robflaherty](http://twitter.com/robflaherty).